gracelang/language/languageSpec/spec.md

 2. Requests of named methods.
 Multi-part requests accumulate name-parts and arguments as far to the right as possible.
-3. Prefix operators
+3. Prefix operators.
-4. “Multiplicative” operators `*` and `/`: associate left to right.
-5. “Additive” operators `+` and `-`: associate left to right.
-6. “Other” operators, whose binding must be given explicitly using parenthesis.
+4. Infix operators, whose binding must be given explicitly using parenthesis, except that a repeated sequence of the same operator need not be parenthesized, and associates to the left.
-7. Assignments and method requests that use `:=` as a suffix to a method name.
+7. Assignments, and method requests that use `:=` as a suffix to a method name.

+There is one exception to the rule that the binding between infix operators must be given
+explicitly:
+ * “Multiplicative” operators `*` and `/` associate left to right  and bind more tightly than
+ * “Additive” operators `+` and `-`, which also associate left to right.

 ## Requesting Methods with Type Parameters